CommissionerGordon/Scheduler/docs/index.md

 <br>
 ##Overview of the software
-The scheduler will be an application that allows users to view possible schedules for activities during a given period of time.
-The application will allow users to create activities that want to be accomplished during the given time.
-It will also allow users to create conditions for activities or groups of activities, such as when a user wakes up, or what times the user would prefer to go to the gym.
-Given these activities and conditions, the application will provide optimal schedule options for the user for the given period of time.
+The scheduler is an application that allows users to view possible schedules for activities during a given period of time.
+It also allows users to create conditions for activities or groups of activities, such as when a user wakes up, or what times the user would prefer to go to the gym.
+Given these activities and conditions, the application provides optimal schedule options for the user for the given period of time.

 ---